We have different types of fats, for example saturated and unsaturated fats, how much should you be eating, and which fats should you avoid?

 - Fats in the body help to protect and cushion the organs in our bodies, so not enough body fat could potentially harm our health.

 - Fat provides energy reserves, commonly known as body fat.
-Whenever we exercise we use both energy from food that we have consumed as also from fat that our body has stored (body fat) which makes fat essential for energy and performance.
+Whenever we exercise we use both energy from the food that we have consumed, as well as fat that our body has stored (body fat) which makes fat essential for energy and performance.

-- Body fat also helps us to keep warm in cold temperatures.
+- Body fat also helps us to keep warm in colder temperatures.

-Fat we eat, what fats are good and what fats are bad
+What fats are good and what fats are bad?

 Example foods which contain saturated fat